The unlikely way e-bikes could transform how we age

 Creating safer communities to support mobility

 Alberts does emphasize, though, that attaining these health benefits requires tackling the problem of poor street design and infrastructure in America.
 In the United States, cities and communities mainly prioritize the movement of vehicles over the movement of people, or people on bikes.
 To Emiko Atherton, the director of Smart Growth America’s National Complete Streets Coalition, it’s telling that in the United States, older people are disproportionately likely to be killed or injured in traffic.
 In a report released in January, NCSC calculated the “pedestrian danger index” for various age groups by dividing the number of pedestrian deaths by the total population measured, and multiplying by 100,000.
 While the average PDI in America is around 14, for people aged 65 and over, it’s 20.7, and for those aged 75 and older, it’s 28.
-“There’s a huge differential in the vulnerability of the population,” Lynott says.
+“There’s a huge differential in the vulnerability of the population,” says Jana Lynott, senior strategic policy advisor with AARP Public Policy Institute’s Livable Communities team.

-Everything from high speed limits to wide roads to light timing that prioritizes the flow of vehicles poses a threat to older people walking in their communities, Atherton says, and also creates barriers to people participating in cycling.
+Everything from high-speed limits to wide roads to light timing that prioritizes the flow of vehicles poses a threat to older people walking in their communities, Atherton says, and also creates barriers to people participating in cycling.
 Poor cycling and pedestrian infrastructure is a particular issue in parts of the southeast like Florida and Georgia, and in states like Arizona–significantly, places where older people are still very likely to move when they retire.

 As the U.S. population gets older, cities and smaller communities will have to reassess how they enable older people to get around.
 “When people are not able to drive anymore, or don’t want to because they’d prefer to walk or bike, they have to be able to,” Atherton says.
-Through NCSC, she frequently consults with the AARP, which she says is very supportive of their work “because frankly, their members are asking for it,” she says.
+Through NCSC, she frequently consults with the AARP, which she says is very supportive of their work “because frankly, their members are asking for it.”
 They want to live in the types of communities NCSC advocates for: Those with densely located amenities, through which they can navigate on wide, well-maintained sidewalks, or on regular, accessible public transportation, or a complete network of protected bike infrastructure.
 “They want to feel safe, and they want choices,” Atherton says.
 “They want to remain engaged in their community, but they don’t want to have to drive to all the time to reach what they need.”

 Plus when communities prioritize the safety of an older person on a bike or on foot, they make the streets better for all of us–especially as we all age.
 Ultimately, the benefits of a community that prioritizes mobility and access for the most vulnerable generation will radiate out to everyone.
 As Liberman says, while the concern, as people age, is often the walls closing in on their lives, being out in the community on a bike “opens up your world.”